anidec25/AI-Resume-Analyzer/README.md

-# AI-Resume-Analyzer

-This is an AI-powered Resume Chatbot that allows users to upload their resume and ask career-related questions.
-The system leverages **Retrieval-Augmented Generation (RAG)** to provide more accurate responses based on the uploaded resume.
+## Overview

+AI-Resume-Analyzer is an intelligent application designed to help job seekers improve their resumes and get personalized career advice.
+By combining natural language processing and machine learning techniques, the system analyzes resume content and provides tailored feedback, suggestions, and answers to career-related questions.

+## How It Works

+1. **Resume Upload & Processing**: The system extracts text from various resume formats using specialized parsers.
+2. **Vector Embedding**: The resume content is converted into vector embeddings using OpenAI's embedding model.
+3. **Retrieval-Augmented Generation (RAG)**: When a user asks a question, the system:
+   - Retrieves the most relevant sections from the resume
+   - Combines this context with the user's question
+   - Generates an accurate, personalized response using OpenAI's language model

+This approach ensures that responses are grounded in the actual content of your resume rather than generic advice.

 ## Dashboard (Streamlit App)
 #### Link: https://airesume-analyzer.streamlit.app/